Federal Court Strips ATF Power To Regulate & Restrict Frames/Receivers!!!

 What is the significance of the Vanderstock v Garland ruling regarding ATF regulations?

-The Vanderstock v Garland ruling expanded an injunction against the ATF's rule on frames and receivers.
-This protects individuals and customers of Tactical Machining from the ATF's new definition, which treated 80% lower receivers as firearms, finding the ATF exceeded its authority.
+The Vanderstock v Garland ruling is significant because a Texas Federal Court expanded an injunction against the ATF's new rule on frames and receivers, protecting individuals and customers of manufacturers from potential prosecution under the new regulations.

-The expanded injunction protects individual plaintiffs, Jennifer Vanderstock and Michael Andren, and customers who purchase directly from Tactical Machining.
-It does not offer blanket immunity for all firearms-related offenses.
+The expanded injunction in the ATF frames and receivers case benefits individual plaintiffs like Jennifer Vanderstock and Michael Andren, as well as customers who purchase directly from manufacturers such as Tactical Machining.

-What was the ATF's new rule on frames and receivers, and why was it challenged?
+What was the ATF's new rule on frames and receivers?

 Related News